Events

 Greg Zelek with VocalEssence at St. John’s Benedictine Abbey Church in Collegeville

-Saturday, April 11 at 4PM – a guest appearance by the choirs of VocalEssence, led by Philip Brunelle, with organist Greg Zelek, featuring the expanded 111-rank 1961 Holtkamp/2020 Pasi pipe organ at St. John’s Benedictine Abbey Church in Collegeville, MN.
+Saturday, April 11 at 4PM – a guest appearance by the VocalEssence Ensemble Singers, led by Philip Brunelle, with organist Greg Zelek, featuring an all-French program of works by Debussy, Dupre, Boulanger, Milhaud, Messiaen, Poulend and many others utilizing the expanded 111-rank 1961 Holtkamp/2020 Pasi pipe organ at St. John’s Benedictine Abbey Church in Collegeville, MN.
 Admission.

 Samuel Backman at the Church of St. Louis, King of France